-Job searches are the responsibility of the student; the School of Management does
+Job searches are the responsibility of the student; the College of Business and Security

-SOM does connect students to local employers by posting jobs in the weekly email newsletter
+CBSM does connect students to local employers by posting jobs in the weekly email

-- the eNews; over the past three years, SOM has listed over 700 jobs, with 479 listed
+newsletter - the eNews; over the past three years, CBSM has listed over 700 jobs,

-in 2018 alone.
-Clearly one of your best job search strategies is to regularly read
+with 479 listed in 2018 alone.
+Clearly one of your best job search strategies is to

-the student eNews.
-All students currently enrolled in a SOM program or degree are
+regularly read the student eNews.
+All students currently enrolled in a CBSM program

-Be sure to select the “SOM Students Weekly eNews” to get all the news geared toward
+Be sure to select the “CBSM Students Weekly eNews” to get all the news geared toward